Posted on: May 19, 2015

 On May 7th 1945 – the very same day Germany surrendered to the Allied Forces under Eisenhower, Churchill and Montgomery – German Forces in Amsterdam started firing into the celebrating crowd of Dutch citizens at the Dam Square right in the heart of Amsterdam.

 The brutal act on May 7th 1945, took the lives of 32 innocent civilians.
-Two hundred and thirty one (231) others were wounded.
+231 others were wounded.
 Amsterdammers tried to hide in long narrow rows behind lantern posts and behind a street organ, showing the complete vulnerability of the unarmed people in the street.

-The Grand Club where the German marines were stationed is pictured here on the far right.
-Picture source: geheugenvannederland.nl
+The Grand Club (Groote Club)where the German marines were stationed is pictured here on right.
+(Source)

 It is claimed that a German soldier standing outside The Grand Club resisted against a member of the Dutch Interior Forces (BS) who wanted to disarm him.
 This action of the BS went against the general orders of the Allies, who had ruled that the BS should remain aloof.
 The Allies themselves would disarm every German occupation soldier.